jdubois/jdubois-langchain4j-demo/README.md

 It contains the following demos:

 - How to generate an image using Dalle-3.
-- How to generate a text using GPT-4o, GPT-4o-mini, Phi-3.5 and tinyllama.
+- How to generate a text using GPT-4o, GPT-4o-mini, Phi-4 and tinyllama.
 - How to use a chat conversation with memory of the context.
 - How to ingest data into a vector database, and use it.
 - How LangChain4J's "Easy RAG" works, and a complete example using it.
+- How to use function calling
+- How to use structured outputs (JSON Schemas)

 Those demos either run locally (with Docker, using Ollama and Qdrant) or in the cloud (using Azure OpenAI or GitHub Models, and Azure AI Search).